addyosmani/critical/README.md

     base: 'test/',
     src: 'index.html',
     width: 1300,
-    height: 900
+    height: 900,
+    inline: true
-}, function (err, output) {
+}, function (err, ({css, html})) {
-    // You now have critical-path CSS
+    // You now have critical-path CSS as well as the modified html
-    // Works with and without dest specified
+    // Works with and without target specified
     ...
 });
 ```